 There's one of my girls, running off into the picture when I told her not to!
 But then, I realized it was actually a better picture with her in it!
 Seeing this reminds me we gotta get the kids to more beachy places.
 They never get tired of playing on the beach… those kiddos!
 It's especially nice to think about now because it's the middle of a cold winter in New Zealand!
 This photo was taken at Phulay Bay in Thailand.

 At first, I didn’t think I’d like it so much… just seemed too big.
 But now that I have it, I really dig the thing.
 Photos look absolutely incredible on it, and it’s also great for games.
 I even love reading on the thing… it’s so big I don’t even have to turn the pages that often.
 I feel it’s like reading one of those old giant encyclopedias.

-Daily Photo – Infested with Humans
+Daily Photo – Drama Church!

-Episode 8 of Season 1 is out!
+Episode 11 of Season 1 is out!
 As with every week, we leave up the episode for one week for free before taking it down.
 If you wanna get all 15 episodes, my RAW files, bonus videos, and more, see below.